"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Findings

 Via different parts of our studies, we asked our participants questions relating to their understanding of the risks and harms associated with FemTech.
 For instance, we asked about the advantages and disadvantages of these technologies as reported in Table \ref{advsdis}, as well as their lived experiences regarding any incidents when using these technologies.

 Our participants chose a number of issues that they believed to be the disadvantages of such technologies.
 65\% of the participants believed that ``They share user information with third parties or sell to them", 29\% chose ``They are not accessible to all user groups", followed by 28\% choosing ``Using such technologies is not easy for certain users", 28\% choosing ``They are not accurate" and another 26\% believing that ``They only work for certain user groups and have bias", and 10\% said that ``They are expensive".
-Among those who chose ``Others" (5\%), a few said that Governments or other entities may ``track women" via these technologies, and others said these technologies may change what is considered as ``\textit{normal}".
+Among those who chose ``Others" (5\%), a few said that Governments or other entities might ``track women" via these technologies, and others said these technologies might change what is considered as ``\textit{normal}".

-On the experiences about any unpleasant incidents, among the 12 replies, five said the inaccuracy of FemTech has led them to lose their fertile days and/or have experienced or heard of an unwanted pregnancy.
+On the experiences regarding any unpleasant incidents, among the 12 replies, three said the inaccuracy of FemTech has led them to lose their fertile days and/or one has experienced an unwanted pregnancy (``that did not match my life plans timeline") and one said he has heard of an unwanted pregnancy of a friend due to ``trusting the calculation of the none -fertile days via an app."
 For example, one participant noted ``\textit{My wife lost a few months when she wanted to get pregnant since the app was not accurate about the fertile days}".
 Another said: ``\textit{I have heard of women being overdue with their period and the algorithms showing them advertising for baby stuff before they even managed to tell their partners or anybody else.
 Not ok.}" Five users said their privacy and security have been at risk e.g., they have noticed that they have been tracked via seeing personalised ads without their consent.
 Other examples given by users included not having a backup of their data and leaking their data.
 Finally, two participants said that these technologies set the bar too high and cause stress for the users e.g., regarding what is a ``\textit{normal period}" and what ``\textit{milk volume}" is enough for a baby.
 For instance, one participant said: ``\textit{They can be misleading and often put unwanted pressure on a person that their body should be behaving in a certain manner.
 Without these apps, there was less awareness and perhaps less stress and anxiety around ``what is normal”}".